Our climate commitment

 Based on the facts we know today; we’d be lying to ourselves if we were to continue as though there is nothing wrong with the travel industry.
 We declared a Climate Emergency in January 2020, together with a group of other businesses, organisations and individuals in the tourism industries.
 Our climate emergency is underpinned by seven-point commitment plan.
 We passionately believe that it is the responsibility (and obligation) of businesses, like Intrepid, to do whatever we can to limit global warming to 1.5C in the next decade.
-Climate change is everyone's business and business need to be a part of the solution.
-Part of our commitment plan is creating a climate positive company in 2020.
-This means, we’re creating environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonizing our business by reducing emissions from our trips and global operations.
+Climate change is everyone's business and businesses need to be a part of the solution.

 Our climate emergency declaration

 We are committed to create environmental benefits by removing additional carbon dioxide from the atmosphere and decarbonise our business by reducing emissions from our trips and global operations.
-With the help of The Intrepid Foundation, we're investing in an innovative project in Tasmania to restore the disappearing kelp forests.
-Supporting Seaweed: The (re)generation is our first step to becoming climate positive this decade/ in the future.
-And we have set a science-based emissions reduction target in line with a 1.5°C future.
+We have set a science-based emissions reduction target in line with a 1.5°C future.

 Our seven-point commitment plan